AdobeDocs/campaign-classic.en/help/delivery/using/use-case--selecting-seed-addresses-on-criteria.md

 In conjunction with the purchasing department, the user in charge of deliveries has created a newsletter for subscribers that have purchased police novels.

-To share the final result of their collaboration with them, the delivery manager decides to add his colleagues from the purchasing department to the delivery as seed addresses.
+To share the final result of their collaboration with them, the delivery manager decides to add their colleagues from the purchasing department to the delivery as seed addresses.
 Using a dynamic condition lets you save time on configuring and updating addresses.

 To use the dynamic condition, you must have: